Learning Center

 • Typical drawbacks: Lower earnings, minimal optimization options, limited support

-Mediavine and AdThrive represent the traditional managed service model for content publishers.
-Both platforms handle your monetization completely, managing everything from ad placement to optimization.
+Mediavine and Raptive (formerly AdThrive) represent the traditional managed service model.
+Both handle your monetization end-to-end, from ad placement through optimization.
+Both require meaningful traffic minimums and take a percentage of your revenue in exchange.

-The managed approach works well for publishers who want to focus entirely on content creation.
+The managed approach suits publishers who want to focus entirely on content.
 You trade control and transparency for convenience.
-The platform makes decisions about your monetization strategy, and you see the results without understanding the mechanisms behind them.
+The platform makes decisions about your monetization strategy.
+You see results without access to the mechanisms producing them.

 Mediavine Specifics: